 WHAT IS PSYCHODYNAMIC PSYCHOTHERAPY?

-The basic set-up is a once-weekly session (sometimes more frequently) established over a medium- to long-term timeframe.
+The basic set-up is a once-weekly session established over a medium- to long-term timeframe.
 This can range from as brief as several months to a few years in duration.
-An important consideration is that it can be open-ended.
+An important consideration is that it can be open-ended, i.e. for as long as you need it.

-The main “instruction” in a psychodynamic therapy session is for you to say what’s really on your mind, to try to tune in to what you are experiencing in the present moment, even if it is something unexpected or difficult to talk about.
+The style of psychodynamic psychotherapy is very much a free and exploratory personal conversation, always led by what is important to you and not directed by the therapist.
+The main “instruction” in a therapy session is for you to try to say what is really on your mind, to tune in to what you are really experiencing in the present moment, even if it is something unexpected or difficult to talk about.
 It is different from bringing a prepared story and might take some getting used to as you settle into the therapy process.
-A typical session might involve talking about your life, your problems, your relationships, your upbringing, your fantasies and wishes; but moment-to-moment it is led by what occurs to you, what pops into your head in the here-and-now.
+A typical session might involve talking about your current life, your problems, your relationships, your upbringing, your private fantasies and wishes; but moment-to-moment it is led by what occurs to you, what pops into your head in the here-and-now.

-With this method we explore your mind and your personality and we see that certain themes tend to keep coming up, which we become familiar with and start to understand.
-I pay attention to the shifting dynamics affecting your relationships, including present-day difficulties in significant relationships and the relationship with me in the therapy, and how these can both be influenced by formative relationships from the past.
+With this method we explore your mind and your personality and we tend to see that certain themes keep coming up, which we can become familiar with and start to understand.
+I pay attention to the dynamics and patterns in your relationships, including present-day difficulties in significant relationships and in the developing relationship with me in the therapy, and how these can both be influenced by formative relationships from the past.
 I try to understand what may be out of your conscious awareness, in order to help you appreciate the unconscious influences on your present-day life.

 CAN IT HELP?

-Psychodynamic psychotherapy can help people experiencing a range of mental health and personal difficulties yet it is of most help if you are motivated to understand yourself better and are prepared to dedicate time to this.
-It can be challenging and painful along the way, but ultimately rewarding, as you gain relief from being able to share more of yourself with another person and start to feel more self-aware and in charge of your life.
-It is not a one-size-fits-all approach, however, and isn’t suited to everybody.
-If you are seeking more of a quick-fix or specific advice and guidance, you might find the style of therapy frustrating.
+Psychodynamic psychotherapy can help people experiencing a range of mental health and personal difficulties.
+It is of most help if you are motivated to understand yourself better and are prepared to dedicate time to this.
+It can be challenging and painful along the way, but ultimately rewarding, as you gain relief from being able to share more of your “real” self with another person and start to feel more self-aware and in charge of your life.
+The style of therapy is not suited to everybody, however.
+If you are seeking more of a “quick fix” or specific advice and guidance, you might find the style of therapy frustrating.
 There are also particular circumstances and mental health conditions where psychodynamic psychotherapy might not be appropriate, which I can advise on.

 WORKING ONLINE